Candelo Hills

 Ilford Galerie Smooth Cotton Rag 310 gsm

-A timber farmhouse sits on a hillside near Candelo, its corrugated iron roof streaked with rust.
+A single-storey timber farmhouse sits on an open hillside.
+The corrugated iron roof is heavily rusted.
 A brick chimney rises above the ridgeline.
 Scrub and long grass press against the verandah posts.
-Dry eucalypt hills stretch behind.
+Dry eucalypt hills run along the background.
+No outbuildings visible in frame.

 Edition